adrianbj/FieldtypeVideo/README.md

 I have made a very basic/rough start on a video fieldtype.
 It extends FieldtypeFile.

-The reason I think it is a useful addition is that it automatically creates a poster image of the video on upload and makes this available via:
+It automatically creates a poster image of the video on upload and makes this available via: $page->video_field->poster

-$page->video_field->poster
+It shows the duration of the video on the title bar, next to the filesize.

-It also shows the duration of the video on the title bar, next to the filesize.
+It also handles SRT subtitles and conversion to a formatted transcript.

 I had to put this together quickly for an existing site as they wanted to start adding videos that needed to be private, so I am using mediaelementjs.